buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 If ``multiple`` is true, then the result is a list of strings from the choices.

 Note that for some use cases, the choices need to be generated dynamically.
-This can be done via subclassing and overiding the 'getChoices' member function.
+This can be done via subclassing and overriding the 'getChoices' member function.
 An example of this is provided by the source for the :py:class:`InheritBuildParameter` class.

 Its arguments, in addition to the common options, are: